 The construction of the City was finished in 1420 during the reign of the Ming Dynasty, serving as the Imperial administrative centre until the fall of the Empire in 1911.

 - Access to for Forbidden City is limited to 80,000 visitors/day.
 Passport copies must be provided at least 11 days advance for personal registration (preferably 2 weeks in order to assure a successful booking); it will not be possible to modify this date later on.

 - Visitors are required to bring their passport for security check upon their visit to the monument.

-- Forbidden City is closed on Mondays, expect July and Aug.
+- Forbidden City is closed on Mondays, except for public holidays.